 - Medium cans (80-100g): For families or more generous use.

-The general price range at Carrefour goes from approximately €25/kg (private label) to €80-€120/kg (premium Cantabrian brands).
+The general price range at Carrefour goes from approximately €25/kg (private label) to €80-120/kg (premium Cantabrian brands).

 Carrefour's strengths in anchovies

-Carrefour has objective advantages that are worth recognizing:
+Carrefour has objective advantages worth recognizing:

 - Wide assortment in one place: Being able to compare 6-10 anchovy brands on the same shelf is a real advantage.
 It allows consumers to explore without commitment.